Behavioural-based safety questionnaire.

 b.
 You will never be told that you are being observed.

 c.
-The observer will not intervene if your behavior threatens your safety.
+The observer will not intervene if your behaviour

 d.
-Your safe and at-risk behaviors will be recorded.
+Your safe and at-risk behaviours will be

-Answer: d.
-Your safe and at-risk behaviors will be recorded.
+Your safe and at-risk behaviours will be recorded.

 9. Behavior-Based Safety prevents incidents related to,